Patryk404/HackHeroes/Health_Journal-API/README.md

 }
 ```
 * * Description:
-Gets the average of calories for the last 7 days.
+gets the average of calories for the last 7 days.
 * #### GET
 `https://healthjournalapi.herokuapp.com/calories/food`
 * * Headers: